How to Find the Best Homeschool History Curriculum

 Our Favorites

-The Mystery of History is a four-volume comprehensive journey through all of time, focusing on a biblical worldview.
+I’d say a fan favorite for history is definitely The Mystery of History a four-volume comprehensive journey through all of time, focusing on a biblical worldview.
 The awesome thing about this history curriculum is its flexibility.
 You can use it for all ages and make it a family affair.
 During high school, you can go deep with the lessons and tests included.
 You may also supplement with novels or extra suggested reading.
+It’s especially great for kids who are overwhelmed by reading because they can listen to audio CDs instead of having to read all of the words, taking away the frustration in at least one subject.

 Master Books promises the same Charlotte Mason-inspired, biblically sound curriculum for high schoolers from American history to civ.
-We will be using Civics and the Constitution this year and can’t wait!
-I’m excited about the way Master Books covers a topic in-depth without making it overwhelming (or boring!). ics
+Most of my children prefer it because their approach covers topics in-depth without making them overwhelming or boring—a rare combination in high school curriculum! ics

 More Christian Homeschool Curriculum